bit2world/Django-MVT-Ecommerce-site/README.md

+## Introduce
+This project is on progress depending on Django Ledger project
 ## Quick Start

 Django Ledger comes with a default CoA ready to use, or you could use your own.
 Make sure to select the appropriate